Basicdx/Home-Server-Docker/.continue/rules.md

 ## Global philosophy

 - Keep the homelab SIMPLE
-- One folder per container (.yml, .env, .secret)
+- One folder per container
+- No monolitic stack
 - Avoid over-engineering (no Kubernetes, no Swarm)
 - Everything must remain understandable in 6 months